Frankpark/Toddler-Inspired-Reward-Transition/docs/index.md

         <figcaption><center>D2S</center></figcaption>
     </figure>
 </div>

+<figcaption><center>The trajectory videos (final behavior) show that S2D agents take the shortest and most direct paths toward the goal, unlike sparse-only agents that tend to explore more and dense-only agents that take straight paths.
+S2D provides a balance that leads to more efficient learning by combining exploration and exploitation.</center></figcaption>

 These videos illustrate how agents perform under different reward schemes.
 Agents using the S2D (Sparse to Dense) reward transition strategy display more diverse and exploratory behaviors in the early stages, similar to agents with only sparse rewards.
 This exploration allows for more robust learning about the environment.
 As the dense rewards guide agents later in training, S2D agents demonstrate smoother and more efficient paths towards the goal, in contrast to the more limited exploration of agents with dense-only rewards.